LocalDadm1n/Auto-GPT-Plus/CONTRIBUTING.md

 When submitting a pull request, please ensure that your changes meet the following criteria:

 - Your pull request should be atomic and focus on a single change.
 - Your pull request should include tests for your change.
-We automatically enforce this with [CodeCov](https://docs.codecov.com/docs/commit-status)
 - You should have thoroughly tested your changes with multiple different prompts.
 - You should have considered potential risks and mitigations for your changes.
 - You should have documented your changes clearly and comprehensively.